 For intra-band CA, while the SCell being activated is known with measurement cycle equal to or smaller than 160ms, no more than one interruption window is allowed during SCell activation, and while the SCell being activated is unknown or known with measurement cycle greater than 160ms, up to 1+L interruption windows are allowed during SCell activation, where L = L2,1 for known SCell and L = L3,1 for unknown SCell.
 For a single interruption (L=0), interruption window length at SCell activation does not depend on DL CCA failures.

-For inter-band CA, no more than one interruption window is allowed during the SCell activation.

-Editor’s Note: Whether to differentiate between the cases when there is or isn’t an already active Scell in the same band as the Scell being activated is FFS.
+For inter-band CA -

+- For any active cell in the same band with the SCell being activated, the interruption requirements (i.e. number of interruptions and starting point of an interruption) for intra-band CA apply.

+Editor’s Note: For any active cell outside the band with the SCell being activated, the interruption requirements are FFS